cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 I probably have a whole post's worth of material covering all the stuff that _didn't_ work or at least became too much to get working on time.

-Seriously, the past month, my office has been littered with hotwheels tracks, springs, button-pushers, mouse traps, skateboard wheels and more.
+Seriously, the past month, my office has been littered with Hotwheels tracks, springs, button-pushers, mouse traps, skateboard wheels and more.
 I'm determined to get at least one of those working to include in any future talks.